hoangsonww/PetSwipe-Match-App/README.md

 The app is built using modern technologies, including **TypeScript**, **Next.js**, **Express**, and **PostgreSQL**.
 It leverages the power of **AWS** for storage and deployment, ensuring scalability and reliability.

-The app is designed to be modular and easy to extend, with a focus on clean code and best practices.
+The app is also designed to be modular and easy to extend, with a focus on clean code and best practices.
 It includes features such as user authentication, a swipe interface, personalized pet decks, and admin tools for managing pets and users.

 And most importantly, it is built with the goal of helping shelter animals find their forever homes.
-By providing a fun and engaging way for users to browse pets, PetSwipe aims to increase adoption rates and raise awareness about the importance of pet adoption.
+By providing a fun and engaging way for users to browse pets, PetSwipe aims to increase adoption rates and raise awareness about the importance of pet adoption. 🐾

-I hope you enjoy using PetSwipe as much as I enjoyed building it!
+I hope you enjoy using PetSwipe as much as I enjoyed building it! 🐱

 ---